scornejob/gpuvmem/README.md

 -l  --lambda          Lambda Regularization Parameter (Optional) -r  --randoms         Percentage of data used when random sampling (Default = 1.0, optional) -p  --path            MEM folder path to save FITS images.
 With last / included.
-(Example ./../mem/) -M  --multigpu        Number of GPUs to use multiGPU image synthesis (Default OFF => 0) -s  --select          If multigpu option is OFF, then select the GPU ID of the GPU you will work on.
+(Example ./../mem/) -P  --prior           Prior used to regularize the solution (Default = 0 = Entropy) -M  --multigpu        Number of GPUs to use multiGPU image synthesis (Default OFF => 0) -s  --select          If multigpu option is OFF, then select the GPU ID of the GPU you will work on.
 (Default = 0) -t  --iterations      Number of iterations for optimization (Default = 50)